 Key facts: £195 annual fee, card only available to HSBC Premier current account holders.
-The fee is waived if you have £500,000 in a HSBC savings or investment account and have been given free ‘Jade’ status, or are a HSBC Private Bank client.
+The fee is waived if you have £1,000,000 in a HSBC savings or investment account and have been given free ‘Jade’ status, or are a HSBC Private Bank client.

 The representative APR is 59.3% variable, including the annual fee, based on a notional credit limit of £1,200.

 The HSBC Premier World Elite Mastercard is issued by HSBC.

 There are two versions of the card.
 This review covers the more generous premium version.
 There is also a free version called the HSBC Premier Mastercard which I review here.
 You cannot have both versions of the card at the same time.

 It is a bit of an oddity amongst all of the other credit cards covered in this series for two reasons.